-The touch up appearance feature is easy to set up on your Zoom account.
-This fabulous Zoom feature makes you look like you have a little make-up on and gives you a softer look on Camera. 🙂
+The touch-up appearance feature is easy to set up on your Zoom account.
+This fabulous Zoom feature makes you look like you have a little make-up on and gives you a softer look on the Camera. 🙂

-Touch up my appearance is under your video settings on the left hand corner.
+Touch up my appearance under your video settings in the left-hand corner.

 Clean Your Home Office

 Yes, one of my freelancers picked up my desk and bookshelf area and ordered me to minimalize it.
 Thank you Amber!
 Now to figure out the shadows with all the updated lighting.

 You may see many news reporters now working from home for the TV broadcasts.
 Notice their backgrounds and see how you can re-create some of your favorites for your home office.You may see many news reporters now working from home for the TV broadcasts.
 Notice their backgrounds and see how you can re-create some of your favorites for your home office. #videoconferencing Click To Tweet

 Add Some Lighting to Zoom Like a Pro